soundata/soundata/paper.md

 - **Easy to contribute to:** Users do not need to go through all the source code to contribute. `Soundata` provides extensive documentation explaining how to contribute a new loader.

-- **Increase reproducibility:** Provides a common framework for researchers to compare and validate their data.
-It also allows researchers to easily propagate dataset updates or fixes to the audio community, ensuring that methods are still comparable and researchers have the same up-to-date dataset versions.
+- **Increase reproducibility:** Provides a common framework for users to compare and validate their data.
+It also allows them to easily propagate dataset updates or fixes to the audio community, ensuring that methods are still comparable and users have the same up-to-date dataset versions.
 On that note, `Soundata` is designed to handle multiple versions of the same dataset, allowing transparent access to all versions of the dataset.

 - **Standardize usage of sound datasets:** Standardizes common attributes of sound datasets such as audio or tags to simplify audio research pipelines, while preserving the idiosyncrasies of each dataset (e.g., if a dataset has ‘non-standard’ attributes, we include them as well).